Inactive & Retired Credentials

 - All public and/or private remunerative activity in school psychology has ceased.

-- The applicant has held the NCSP credential for the last 9 (or more) consecutive years.
+- The applicant has held an NCSP credential (active or inactive status) for the last 9 or more consecutive years without any period of expiration.

-- The applicant is an NCSP in good standing at the time the application is received in the NASP office.
+- The applicant is an active NCSP in good standing at the time the application is received.

 The NCSP (Retired) designation allows retired NCSPs to continue to identify themselves as persons who have met the national standard of their profession.
 The official title of this designation is Nationally Certified School Psychologist (Retired) or NCSP (Retired). … more